Mushroom cloud: Cloud composition

 Particles from air bursts are smaller than 10–25 micrometers, usually in the submicrometer range.
 They are composed mostly of iron oxides, with smaller proportion of aluminium oxide, and uranium and plutonium oxides.
 Particles larger than 1–2 micrometers are very spherical, corresponding to vaporized material condensing into droplets and then solidifying.
 The radioactivity is evenly distributed throughout the particle volume, making total activity of the particles linearly dependent on particle volume.
 About 80% of activity is present in more volatile elements, which condense only after the fireball cools to considerable degree.
 For example, strontium-90 will have less time to condense and coalesce into larger particles, resulting in greater degree of mixing in the volume of air and smaller particles.
 The particles produced immediately after the burst are small, with 90% of the radioactivity present in particles smaller than 300 nanometers.
 These coagulate with stratospheric aerosols.
-Coagulation is more extensive in the troposphere, and, at ground level, most activity is present in particles between 300 nm and 1 µm.
+Coagulation is more extensive in the troposphere, and, at ground level, most activity is present in particles between 300 nm and 1 μm.
 The coagulation offsets the fractionation processes at particle formation, evening out isotopic distribution.

-For ground and low-altitude bursts, the cloud contains also vaporized, melted and fused soil particles.
+For ground and low-altitude bursts, the cloud contains vaporized, melted and fused soil particles.
 The distribution of activity through the particles depends on their formation.
 Particles formed by vaporization-condensation have activity evenly distributed through volume as the air-burst particles.
 Larger molten particles have the fission products diffused through the outer layers, and fused and non-melted particles that were not heated sufficiently but came in contact with the vaporized material or scavenged droplets before their solidification have a relatively thin layer of high activity material deposited on their surface.
 The composition of such particles depends on the character of the soil, usually a glass-like material formed from silicate minerals.
 The particle sizes do not depend on the yield but instead on the soil character, as they are based on individual grains of the soil or their clusters.
 Two types of particles are present, spherical, formed by complete vaporization-condensation or at least melting of the soil, with activity distributed evenly through the volume (or with a 10–30% volume of inactive core for larger particles between 0.5–2 mm), and irregular-shaped particles formed at the edges of the fireball by fusion of soil particles, with activity deposited in a thin surface layer.
 The amount of large irregular particles is insignificant.
 Particles formed from detonations above, or in, the ocean, will contain short-lived radioactive sodium isotopes, and salts from the sea water.
 Molten silica is a very good solvent for metal oxides and scavenges small particles easily; explosions above silica-containing soils will produce particles with isotopes mixed through their volume.
 In contrast, coral debris, based on calcium carbonate, tends to adsorb radioactive particles on its surface.